 Originating around 1929, the three-tone trademark sequence used by the National Broadcasting Company (NBC) and its acquiring entities has been among the most-recognized in history.
 The iconic arpeggio has the distinction of being the first audible trademark registered with the U.S. Patent and Trademark Office (U.S. Reg.
 TM 0523616; April 4, 1950).
 Its initial purpose was to cue affiliate radio and television stations to switch program sources, as well as to prompt those stations' announcers to give their local call-letter identification.
 Originally, the tone sequence was longer, but reduced to just three notes in an effort to attain consistency when played on acoustic "dinner chimes," which were mallet-struck metal plates mounted on a resonator box.
 To attain an even-more consistent sound, NBC employed the services of Richard Howland Ranger in 1932 to mechanize the sequence.
 The so-called "Ranger Machines," of which only about a dozen were built, contained a motorized drum that plucked sets of mechanical reeds in the same fashion as a music box.
 The reeds, of which there were eight per tone (one for the fundamental tone and seven for overtones) were coupled to a vacuum-tube amplifier that provided an electrical output.
-The Ranger Machines were gradually phased out between 1940 and 1950, supplanted by a fully-electronic vacuum tube circuit developed by NBC engineer J. L. Hathaway.
+The Ranger Machines were gradually phased out between 1940 and 1950, supplanted by a fully-electronic vacuum tube circuit developed by NBC engineer Jarrett L. Hathaway.

 The circuit illustrated below produces the NBC chime sequence.
 Circuit operation is as follows: